Rajdeep-G/Rajdeep-G.github.io/_pages/about.md

   - /about.html
 ---

-Hi, my name is Rajdeep and I am a 2nd year MTech student at IIT Kharagpur, in the Dept. of Computer Science & Engineering.
-I have completed my coursework in my first two semesters and am now working towards finding bugs with ML models with Prof. [Mainack Mondal](https://cse.iitkgp.ac.in/~mainack/).
+Hi, I'm Rajdeep, a passionate and dedicated 2nd-year MTech student at IIT Kharagpur, specializing in Computer Science & Engineering.
+I have successfully completed my coursework and am currently engaged in cutting-edge research on bug detection using ML models under the guidance of P[Mainack Mondal](https://cse.iitkgp.ac.in/~mainack/).

-I completed my B. Tech in Computer Science and Technology in 2023 from [IIEST SHIBPUR](https://www.iiests.ac.in/), Howrah, West Bengal, India.
+I hold a B.Tech degree in Computer Science and Technology from [IIEST Shibpur]((https://www.iiests.ac.in/)), where I graduated in 2023.
+My academic journey has equipped me with a strong foundation in computer science principles and hands-on experience in various technologies.

-I play football and cricket and am a huge supporter of FC Barcelona.
-I am a die-hard fan of Messi.
+Beyond academics, I am an avid sports enthusiast.
+I love playing football and cricket and am a devoted supporter of FC Barcelona.
+As a die-hard fan of Messi, I draw inspiration from his relentless pursuit of excellence.

+Welcome to my portfolio website, where you can explore my projects, experiences, and interests.
+Feel free to reach out to me for collaborations, discussions, or just a friendly chat.
+I am always open to new opportunities and exciting challenges.

 Contact me at